Azure/azure-powershell/src/ResourceMover/docs/Invoke-AzResourceMoverCommit.md

 Commits the set of resources included in the request body.
 The commit operation is triggered on the moveResources in the moveState 'CommitPending' or 'CommitFailed', on a successful completion the moveResource moveState do a transition to Committed.
 To aid the user to prerequisite the operation the client can call operation with validateOnly property set to true.
+**The 'Invoke-AzResourceMoverCommit' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.**

 ## SYNTAX